SQL Server CLR function to concatenate values in a column

 For short lists the Concatenate aggregate works great.
 But it must be used with caution.
 Like all User-Defined functions there is a performance penalty that has to be paid when using a function on tens of thousands of rows or more.
 I had one situation where I had to remove Concatenate for performance reasons when working with a query on 3 million rows.

 Another limitation on aggregates in SQL Server 2005 is that their internal storage can only use up to 8000 bytes.
 Let's see what happens when the string concatenated grows to over 8000 bytes:

 Here are the results:

-The 8000 byte limitation has been addressed in SQL Server 2008.
+The 8000 byte limitation was addressed in SQL Server 2008 and later.